What is the Manyinga Project?

 |Year||Budget||Beginning Balance||Donations||Expenses||Ending Balance|

-- Complete fencing around gardens and goat pens
+- Complete fencing around gardens and build/repair goat pens.

 - Ensure continued health nurse visits, and treatment and education regarding hygiene and afflictions common to the area.